 In line 17 we define also the step length h.
-In lines 19 and 20 we use the broadcast function MPI_Bcast .
+In lines 19 and 20 we use the broadcast function MPI\Bcast .
 We use this particular function because we want data on one processor (our master node) to be shared with all other processors.
 The broadcast function sends data to a group of processes.
-The MPI routine MPI_Bcast transfers data from one task to a group of others.
-The format for the call is in C++ given by the parameters of MPI_Bcast (&n, 1, MPI_INT, 0, MPI_COMM_WORLD);.
-MPI_Bcast (&h, 1, MPI_DOUBLE, 0, MPI_COMM_WORLD); in a case of a double.
-The general structure of this function is int MPI_Bcast(void buf, int count, MPI_Datatype datatype, int root, MPI_Comm comm).
-All processes call this function, both the process sending the data (with rank zero) and all the other processes in MPI_COMM_WORLD.
-Every process has now copies of n and h, the number of mesh points and the step length, respectively.
+The MPI routine MPI\Bcast transfers data from one task to a group of others.
+The format for the call is in C++ given by the parameters of MPI\Bcast (&n, 1, MPI\INT, 0, MPI\COMM\WORLD);.
+MPI\Bcast (&h, 1, MPI\DOUBLE, 0, MPI\COMM\WORLD); in a case of a double.
+The general structure of this function is int MPI\Bcast(void \buf, int count, MPI\Datatype datatype, int root, MPI\Comm comm).
+All processes call this function, both the process has now copies of n and h, the number of mesh points and the step length, respectively.

 We transfer the addresses of n and h.
 The second argument represents the number of data sent.
 In case of a one-dimensional array, one needs to transfer the number of array elements.
-If you have an $n \times m$ matrix, you must transfer $n \times m$.
+If you have an $n \times m$ matrix, you must transfer $n \times m$ .
 We need also to specify whether the variable type we transfer is a non-numerical such as a logical or character variable or numerical of the integer, real or complex type.

 We transfer also an integer variable int root.
 This variable specifies the process which has the original copy of the data.
 Since we fix this value to zero in the call in lines 19 and 20, it means that it is the master process which keeps this information.
-For Fortran 90/95, this function is called via the statement CALL MPI_BCAST(buff, count, MPI_TYPE, root, comm, ierr).
+For Fortran 90/95, this function is called via the statement CALL MPI\BCAST(buff, count, MPI\TYPE, root, comm, ierr).

 In lines 23-27, every process sums its own part of the final sum used by the rectangle rule.
-The receive statement collects the sums from all other processes in case my_rank == 0, else an MPI send is performed.
+The receive statement collects the sums from all other processes in case $my_rank == 0$ , else an MPI send is performed.

 The above function is not very elegant.
-Furthermore, the MPI instructions can be simplified by using the functions MPI_Reduce or MPI_Allreduce.
+Furthermore, the MPI instructions can be simplified by using the functions MPI\Reduce or MPI\Allreduce.
 The first function takes information from all processes and sends the result of the MPI operation to one process only, typically the master node.
-If we use MPI_Allreduce, the result is sent back to all processes, a feature which is useful when all nodes need the value of a joint operation.
-We limit ourselves to MPI_Reduce since it is only one process which will print out the final number of our calculation, The arguments to MPI_Allreduce are the same.
+If we use MPI\Allreduce, the result is sent back to all processes, a feature which is useful when all nodes need the value of a joint operation.
+We limit ourselves to MPI\Reduce since it is only one process which will print out the final number of our calculation, The arguments to MPI\Allreduce are the same.